 Hanukkah Gifts

-Other common gift categories include toys, like this cuddly Israeli flag teddy bear, or home décor such as this "Remember Jerusalem" wall hanging from Dorit Judaica or this illustrated Western Wall wooden clock from Ofek Wertman Design Studio.
+Other must-see gift categories include toys, like this cuddly Israeli flag teddy bear, or home décor such as this "Remember Jerusalem" wall hanging from Dorit Judaica or this illustrated Western Wall wooden clock from Ofek Wertman Design Studio.

 Hanukkah Gifts for Kids